Later generations of Egyptians still recognized Mentuhotep's

 "(He) has not carried the title of king himself, but was later

-known from later king lists, and that means as much as "forefather". vB:
+known from later kinglists, and which means "forefather".

 "This Horus-name is of course later fiction".